Saikrishna0704/COVID-19-testing-data-analysis/README.md

 ## Files in this repository:
 - **COVID_19_testing_data_analysis_JHU.ipynb**
-  Jupyter notebook containing the code for data import, transformation, profiling, and visualization, with a focus on New York State.
+  Jupyter notebook containing the code for data import, profiling, manipulation and visualization, with a focus on New York State.

 - **newyork_covid_testing_data.csv**
   Testing data filtered for New York State.